sUhAs1011/Kernel_Module/README.md

 # Kernel_Module

-My fourth semester operating systems mini-project where made a kernel module using the C programming module
+My fourth semester operating systems mini-project where made a kernel module using the C programming language